junxit/us-congress-code/title-15/chapter-1/sec-1.md

 ### Short Title of 2020 Amendment

 Pub.
+L. 116–257, § 1, Dec.
+23, 2020, 134 Stat.
+1147, provided that: “This Act [enacting section 7a–3 of this title] may be cited as the ‘Criminal Antitrust Anti-Retaliation Act of 2019’.”
+Pub.
 L. 116–159, div.
 D, title III, § 4301, Oct.
 1, 2020, 134 Stat.
 742, provided that: “This title [enacting provisions set out as notes under section 7a of this title and amending and repealing provisions set out as notes under this section] may be cited as the ‘Antitrust Criminal Penalty Enhancement and Reform Permanent Extension Act’.”

 ### Short Title of 2015 Amendment